tthorntone/AdNauseam-Wiki/Behind-the-scene-network-requests.md

 To whitelist the _behind-the-scene_ scope, add `behind-the-scene` as a whitelist directive in the _Whitelist_ tab of the uBlock dashboard.

 If there are only very specific behind-the-scene network requests you would like to filter, a good approach to minimize potential problems is to use dynamic filtering: set a local rule for the `all` cell to _allow_ (green) (i.e. `behind-the-scene * * allow`).
-This will ensure nothing is blocked in the behind-the-scene scope, just as if uBlock is disabled for that scope.
+This will ensure nothing is blocked in the _behind-the-scene scope_, just as if uBlock is disabled for that scope.
 Then create _block_ rules for the specific hostnames for which you want to block all network requests, or `noop` if you want to subject those hostnames to static filtering only.